Tristan and Iseult: Roman

 Some scholars believe Ovid's Pyramus and Thisbe and the story of Ariadne at Naxos may have contributed to the development of the Tristan legend.
 The sequence in which Tristan and Iseult die and become interwoven trees also parallels Ovid's love story of Baucis and Philemon, where two lovers transform after death into two trees sprouting from the same trunk.
 However, this also occurs in the saga of Deirdre of the Sorrows, making the link more tenuous.
 Moreover, this theory ignores the lost oral traditions of pre-literate societies, relying only on written records that were damaged during the development of modern nation-states such as England and France, especially during the dissolution of the monasteries.

-Branches

 Common branch

 The earliest representation of the so-called common (or "vulgar") branch is Béroul's Le Roman de Tristan (The Romance of Tristan).
 The first part dates between 1150 and 1170, and the second one dates between 1181 and 1190.
 The common branch is so named because it represents an earlier non-chivalric, non-courtly tradition of story-telling, making it more reflective of the Dark Ages than the refined High Middle Ages.
 In this respect, the works in this branch are similar to Layamon's Brut and the Perlesvaus.